“Rather train yourself for godliness; for while bodily training is of some value, godliness is of value in every way,” 1 Tim 4:7-8

 On what days and times are your classes held?

-We also offer on-campus intensives which usually consist of 3 days of on-campus seminars from 8:00 am to 4:00 pm (CST) each day with a lunch break in the middle.
+We also offer on-campus intensives which usually consist of 3 days of on-campus seminars from 8:00 am to 4:00 pm (CT) each day with a lunch break in the middle.
 Most often, our intensives run Thursday through Saturday on the given week that they are scheduled.
-We usually offer one on-campus intensive course per term (i.e., one in the Fall term, one in the Spring term, and one in the Summer term).
+We usually offer one (1) on-campus intensive course per term (i.e., one in the Fall term, one in the Spring term, and one in the Summer term).
+Intensive courses require reading and completion of assignments before and after the on-campus seminars (i.e., pre-seminar work and post-seminar work).

 Do you offer a distance (or online) program?

-The semester fee at GBTS is $220, and the tuition for courses in our M.Div. program is $200 per credit.
-To provide an example, if you took three (3) classes this coming Fall 2022 with each course consisting of 3 credits apiece, that would be:
+The semester fee at GBTS is $220, and the tuition for courses is $200 per credit.
+To provide an example, if you took three (3) classes this coming Fall 2023 with each course consisting of 3 credits apiece, that would be:

 3 courses x 3 credits (per course) = 9 total credits